You need the following tools to build MySQL from source on Unix:

 -DMYSQLCLIENT_LIB_NAME=: Location of the MySQL client library.
 See the description for

 MYSQLCLIENT_STATIC_LINKING.
-For release 5.3.10 and later, if you want to link statically to the MySQL client library, use this option to supply the client library's name for static linking.
+To link statically to the MySQL client library, use this option to supply the client library's name for static linking.
 Also use this option If you want to link dynamically to a MySQL client library other than

 libmysqlclient.so. cmake looks for the client library under the location specified by the environment variable